 Beginning in January 2010, Berkeley Law improved the support that our Loan Repayment Assistance Program (LRAP) provides to public interest graduates by integrating LRAP with the federal income-driven repayment (IDR) and Public Service Loan Forgiveness (PSLF) programs.
 Since 2010, LRAP has been able to grant up to 10 years of support to graduates for income-driven payments on federal student loan debts even greater than $100,000 provided that their annual income is no greater than $100,000.
 For the classes of 2013 and beyond, LRAP works in tandem with PSLF.

 The Berkeley Law LRAP is designed to aid Berkeley Law graduates who earned the Juris Doctor (J.D.) degree and are employed by either 501(c)(3) nonprofit public interest organizations or government agencies.
 Graduates must apply within three and a half years of graduation, and all previous participants may re-enter the program at any time if employment and income requirements are met.
 For 1-year clerkships, please see details in our guidelines.

-- Eligibility Guidelines for graduating classes of 2013 and beyond
+- LRAP Handbook and Eligibility Guidelines for graduating classes of 2013 and beyond

 - Eligibility Guidelines for graduating classes through 2012